Trequetrum/gloomhaven-tools/README.md

 * [ . . . ]

 ## Notes
-1. Command to build for GitHub Pages :)
+1. How to build for GitHub Pages :)
-    * ng build --prod --output-path docs --base-href /GloomhavenTools/
+    * > ng build --prod --output-path docs --base-href /GloomhavenTools/
+    * Make copy of index.html and rename to 404.html

 # Angular Development